This is the multi-page printable view of this section. Click here to print.

 - Everyone on the team is capable of performing code review.

-- Code reviews are the second highest priority for a team behind blocked issues and ahead of WIP.
+- Code reviews are the second highest priority for a team behind blocked issues and

 Tips